guettli/programming-guidelines/README.md

 foo.sh needs bash".

-I know that there are some edge cases where the bash is not available (for example a container image based on Alpine Linux), but in most cases the time to get things done is far more important.
+I know that there are some edge cases where the bash is not available (for example, a container image based on Alpine Linux), but in most cases, the time to get things done is far more important.
 Execution performance is not that important.
 First: get it done including automated tests.

 ### Server without a shell is possible

-In the past, it was unbelievable: A unix/linux server which does not execute a shell while doing its daily work.
+In the past, it was unbelievable: A Unix/Linux server that does not execute a shell while doing its daily work.
 The dream is true today.
 These steps do not need a shell: operating system boots.
 Systemd starts.
 Systemd spawn daemons.
 For example a web server.
 The web server spawns worker processes.
-A http request comes in and the worker process handles one web request after the other.
-In the past the boot process and the start/stop scripts were shell scripts.
+An HTTP request comes in and the worker process handles one web request after the other.
+In the past, the boot process and the start/stop scripts were shell scripts.
 I am very happy that systemd exists.

 But time has changed.
 Today applications run in containers.
 Containers don't need systemd.
 In [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) containers get started and stopped, not services.
-There is no need for a daemon starting and stopping services, since this gets done on a higher level.
+There is no need for a daemon starting and stopping services since this gets done on a higher level.

-### Avoid calling command line tools
+### Avoid calling command-line tools

-I try to avoid calling a command line tool, if a library is available.
+I try to avoid calling a command-line tool if a library is available.

 Example: You want to know how long a process is running (with Python).
 Yes, you could call `ps -p YOUR_PID -o lstart=` with the subprocess